-The North Dakota State Water Commission was created by legislative action in 1937 as a result of the drought of the 1930s, for the specific purpose of fostering and promoting water resource development throughout the state.
+The North Dakota State Water Commission (now Department of Water Resources) was created by legislative action in 1937 as a result of the drought of the 1930s, for the specific purpose of fostering and promoting water resource development throughout the state.

-Today, the State Water Commission continues to be actively involved in water development projects through the implementation of a cost-share assistance program.
-The State Water Commission’s cost-share program provides the agency with a mechanism to partner with local project sponsors to fund flood control, water supply, irrigation, and other general water management projects.
-The Water Commission is also a partner in administering a federal Municipal, Rural and Industrial (MR&I) Water Supply Program.
+Today, the Department of Water Resources (DWR) continues to be actively involved in water development projects through the implementation of a cost-share assistance program.
+The DWR’s cost-share program provides the agency with a mechanism to partner with local project sponsors to fund flood control, water supply, irrigation, and other general water management projects.
+DWR is also a partner in administering the federal Municipal, Rural and Industrial (MR&I) Water Supply Program.

-In addition, in some instances, the State Water Commission sponsors and develops projects, such as the Southwest Pipeline Project, the Northwest Area Water Supply, and the Devils Lake Outlets, as examples.
+In addition, DWR sponsors and develops projects, such as the Southwest Pipeline Project, the Northwest Area Water Supply, and the Devils Lake Outlets, as examples.